Student Tips on Writing Your Personal Statement

 Student Ambassador, Sigrid, shares their top tips on writing a personal statement.

 Is there anything specific the University is known for?
 Or was there something that stuck out to you while choosing where to apply?
-Show in your personal statement that you have done research about your course and the University.
+Show in your personal statement that you have researched your course and the University.
 You can do this by mentioning any modules or topics that you will learn about that you find interesting, events, support or opportunities that you feel will make your student experience better.
 This shows interest in the University, and that you know what you are applying for.
-You can find this information by going on the University website, following social media or attending Open Days and events.
+You can find this information by going to the University website, following social media or attending Open Day events.

 This might seem like an obvious one, but it’s easy to forget when thinking of everything else you could include.
 Make sure you write about why you are interested in doing the course you’re applying for.
 You can write about how you first discovered this area, any relevant topics you’ve covered in school, or anything that shows this is something you could spend time and effort learning about.